adaOctopus/plutus-mint-lock-unlock-dapp/testing/property_based/PropertyTestingExplained.md

 ```

-4. Assuming you are familiar with quickCHeck and how it works with the Gen monad and randomly generated data, here it is a similar concept.
+4. Assuming you are familiar with quickCheck and how it works with the Gen monad and randomly generated data, here it is a similar concept.

 A generated test is called Actions, and is, as the name suggests, essentially a sequence of Action values.
 We can run tests by using propRunActions_: